Fibrations of $\infty$-categories: Left final/right-initial fibrations

 \begin{proof} The assertions concerning left fibrations and coCartesian-replacement imply those concerning right fibrations and Cartesian-replacement, as implemented by taking opposites.
 We are therefore reduced to proving the assertions concerning left fibrations and coCartesian-replacement.

 The named symmetric monoidal monomorphism canonically factors $\LFib_{\cK} \hookrightarrow \cCart_{\cK} \hookrightarrow \Cat_{/\cK}$.
-Theorem~\ref{cCart.adjoint} gives that the right factor in this composition is a symmetric monoidal right adjoint, and that its left adjoint evaluates as coCartesian-replacement.
-Using that coCartesian fibrations are left final fibrations (Proposition~\ref{cart.r.initial}), Corollary~\ref{fib.B.exp} identifies a left adjoint to the right factor in the above composition, which evaluates as left fibration-replacement.
+Theorem~\ref{cCart.adjoint} gives that the right factor in this composition is a symmetric monoidal right adjoint, and that its left adjoint is given by coCartesian-replacement.
+Using that coCartesian fibrations are left-final fibrations (Proposition~\ref{cart.r.initial}), Corollary~\ref{fib.B.exp} identifies a left adjoint to the left factor in the above composition, which is given by left fibration-replacement.
 Lemma~\ref{fib.B.fib.prods} gives that this left adjoint preserves finite products, and is therefore a symmetric monoidal left adjoint.

 \end{proof}

 \begin{terminology} Let $\cE\xra{\pi}\cK$ be a functor between $\infty$-categories.
 We refer to the values of the left adjoint $(\cE\to \cK)^{\widehat{~}}_{\sf l.fib}$ as the \emph{left fibration-replacement (of $\pi$)}.
 We refer to the values of the left adjoint $(\cE\to \cK)^{\widehat{~}}_{\sf r.fib}$ as the \emph{right fibration-replacement (of $\pi$)}.